 "I thought I had been left alone," Tash said.
-"I thought everyone had
+"I thought everyone had been killed.
+Like my parents."

 There was the slightest crack in Hoole's usually grim expression.
-"Tm sorry, Tash.
+"I'm sorry, Tash.
 While you were gone, I saw my chance to spy on the Enzeen.
 So I became one of them."